SHITIANYU-hue/COMP-767-project/README.md

-This is the source code for group project of Tianyu Shi (tianyu.shi3@mail.mcgill.ca) and Jiawei Wang(jiawei.wang4@mail.mcgill.ca).
+This is the source code of COMP 767 group project of Tianyu Shi & Jiawei Wang.

 ## Code structure: